michaelgpearce/parallizer/README.md

 search_service = parallizer.execute
 ```

 Now use that service proxy in your application logic.
-Calls to these methods will not result in Net::HTTP.get call
+Calls to these methods will not result in calls to Net::HTTP.get
 and will not parse HTML.
-That was already done in parallel.
+That was already done by the parallel worker threads.

 ```ruby
 puts search_service.top_urls_for_foo